Marco-Congedo/PermutationTests.jl/docs/src/create your own test.md

 - we are similarly also passing the distance variance of Dx `dVarDx` as a keyword argument for the same reason.

 Note also
-- the sytax `[:]` to update variables passed as keyword
+- the syntax `[:]` to update variables passed as keyword
-- the fact that `dVarDx` is passed as a vector of one element so as to be possible to update it thanks to the syntax `[:]`.
+- the fact that `dVarHDxH` is passed as a vector of one element so as to be possible to update it thanks to the syntax `[:]`.

 ```julia